The pc-kombo PC Part Picking Guide

 - The form factor of the board itself.

-Currently relevant sockets are AM4, 1151 and TRX40.
+Currently relevant sockets are AM4, 1700 and TRX40.
 AM4 supports all so far released Ryzen processors.
-1151 is for Intel consumer processors, with different chipsets supporting different generations of Intel processors.
+1700 is for Intel consumer processors.
 And TRX40 is for third generation Threadripper processors, it is a workstation plattform.

 Chipsets define some additional capabilities of the board and sometimes which processors are supported.
 They are specific to their socket.
-On the AMD side, current chipsets are B450 and X570.
-B450 and X570 both allow overclocking, but only X570 supports the new PCI-E 4.0.
-Intel has the chipsets B365 and Z390, with B365 for locked processors and Z390 for unlocked processors (those with a K-suffix in their name).
+On the AMD side, current chipsets are B550 and X570.
+B550 and X570 both allow overclocking, but X570 supports more PCI-E 4.0 slots.
+Intel has the chipsets B660, H670 and Z690, with B660 and H670 for locked processors and Z690 for unlocked processors (those with a K-suffix in their name).

-The form factors used for boards today are E-ATX, ATX, mATX and Mini-ITX.
+The form factors used for boards today are E-ATX (which is non-standardized), ATX, mATX and Mini-ITX.
 Smaller boards fit in smaller cases, but have less slots.
 ATX is the default choice here.

-Our primary recommended choice for AM4 is the MSI B450 Tomahawk Max.
-It is a well equipped board with a good VRM that can handle all Ryzen processors out of the box.
-Just for the Ryzen 9 3950X an even better board like the Gigabyte X570 Aorus Elite should be considered.
+Our primary recommended choice for AM4 is the MSI B550-A Pro.
+It is one of the cheaper B550 boards, but has a good feature set and a good VRM.
+The older MSI B450 Tomahawk Max is a valid alternative when available for less.
+It is also a well equipped board with a good VRM that can handle all Ryzen processors.
+Just for the Ryzen 9 3950X (or newer) an even better board like the Gigabyte X570 Aorus Elite should be considered.

 Having enough memory in the form of ramsticks is essential for many applications.
 The PC loads the data it works with from the disk into the Memory.
 If it does not have enough memory it will have to store data onto the disk again, which is called swapping.
 That is bad, as a PC that starts to swap can become unuseable slow.
 Some applications have a minimum requirement of how much RAM must be available to them.
 Others, like Photoshop, just run a lot better when more memory is available.